By Margi McDonald

 The other good news is that you don’t need to wait for an app to become available before you can start using acupressure.

-At AcuHealth Acupuncture, we can help you to locate the acupoints to use for period pain and teach you how to do acupressure effectively.
+At AcuHealth Acupuncture, we can help you locate the acupoints to use for period pain and teach you how to apply acupressure effectively.

 Armour, M., Smith, C. A., Steel, K. A., & Macmillan, F. (2019).
 The effectiveness of self-care and lifestyle interventions in primary dysmenorrhea: A systematic review and meta-analysis.
 BMC Complementary and Alternative Medicine, 19(1). https://www.doi.org/10.1186/s12906-019-2433-8

 Blödt, S., Pach, D., Eisenhart-Rothe, S. von, Lotz, F., Roll, S., Icke, K., & Witt, C. M. (2018).
 Effectiveness of app-based self-acupressure for women with menstrual pain compared to usual care: A randomized pragmatic trial.
 American Journal of Obstetrics and Gynecology, 218(2), 227.e1–227.e9. https:www.doi.org/10.1016/j.ajog.2017.11.570